Marburg Central Collecting Point: Cooperation with German institutions

 The MFA&A was chronically understaffed.
 Only Walker Hancock, assisted at times by New York conservator Sheldon Keck, and his successor Francis Bilodeau operated in Marburg.
-Hancock was thus dependent on local support, which is why he drew on personnel from the State Archives, the University, the State Monuments Office, and the Building Department.
+Hancock was thus dependent on local support, which is why he drew on personnel from the State Archives, the university, the State Monuments Office, and the Building Department.
 Even though the collaborations lasted only about 15 months, the cooperation that Hancock reported allowed the Marburg Central Collecting Point to become a methodological model for the collecting centers subsequently established in Munich Central Collecting Point and Wiesbaden.
 Representatives of the other art repositories, such as Walter Farmer (head of the Wiesbaden Collecting Point) and Gustav André (working at the British Zonal Fine Arts Repository), traveled to the university town in central Hesse to see the procedures at the Collecting Point and to exchange ideas about the joint work.

-Trivia
+In popular culture

-In the German-American feature film "The Monuments Men", which was released in 2014, the prequel that led to the founding of the Marburg Art Collecting Point is the subject of discussion.
+In the 2014 German-American feature film The Monuments Men, the prequel that led to the founding of the Marburg Art Collecting Point is the subject of discussion.
 After the visit to the Siegen mine, however, the film abruptly switches to the events in Bavaria that led to the establishment of the Munich Collecting Point.